 - Your organisation has met the standard

-- Your organisation has met the standard subject to certain conditions being fulfilled in an agreed timeframe (usually 3 months)
+- Your organisation has met the standard subject to certain conditions being fulfilled in an agreed timeframe (usually three months)

 - Your organisation has not met the standard.

 In the event that an organisation feels that they have received an unfair decision, they may appeal.
-In the first instance this is to the Lead Assessor/Country Manager.
-If it is not resolved, then a further appeal may be made to the UK Quality Assurance Panel which comprises of representatives of the four national development agencies.
+In the first instance this is to the lead assessor/country manager.
+If it is not resolved, then a further appeal may be made to the UK Quality Assurance Panel which is composed of representatives of the four national development agencies.
 Its decision is final.

 If you would like to begin the process, register your interest now.